-- 1. Touch 🔯. - 2.
-Touch 🛜 Wi-Fi. - 3.
-Slide the Wi-Fi switch to the On position. - 4.
-Touch + in the bottom center of the screen. - 5.
-In the Network SSID text box, enter the name of the Wi-Fi network. - 6.
+- 1. Touch 💷 > 🄯 > 🛡 Wi-Fi. - 2.
+Slide the Wi-Fi switch to the On position. - 3.
+Touch > Add network. - 4.
+In the Network SSID text box, enter the name of the Wi-Fi network. - 5.
 In the Security drop-down list, select the type of security.
-Options: - None - WEP - WPA/WPA2 PSK - 802.1x EAP. - 7.
-If the network security is None, touch Save. - 8.
-If the network security is WEP or WPA/WPA2 PSK, enter the required password and then touch Save. - 9.
+Options: - None - WEP - WPA/WPA2 PSK - 802.1x EAP. - 6.
+If the network security is None, touch Save. - 7.
+If the network security is WEP or WPA/WPA2 PSK, enter the required password and then touch Save. - 8.
 If the network security is 802.1x EAP: - Touch the EAP method drop-down list and select PEAP, TLS, TTLS, LEAP or FAST. - Touch the Phase 2 authentication drop-down list and select an authentication method. - If required, touch CA certificate and select a Certification Authority (CA) certificate.
 Note: Certificates are installed using the Security settings. - If required, touch User certificate and select a user certificate.
-Note: User certificates are installed using the Security settings.

-NOTE By default, the network Proxy is set to None and the IP settings is set to DHCP.
-See Configuring for a Proxy Server on page 4-5 for setting connection to a proxy server and see Configuring the Device to Use a Static IP Address on page 4-6 for setting the device to use a static IP address.

-- If required, in the Identity text box, enter the username credentials. - If desired, in the Anonymous identity text box, enter an anonymous identity username. - If required, in the Password text box, enter the password for then given identity. - By default, the network Proxy is set to None and the IP settings is set to DHCP.
-See Configuring for a Proxy Server on page 4-5 for setting connection to a proxy server and see Configuring the Device to Use a Static IP Address on page 4-6 for setting the device to use a static IP address. - 1.
-Touch Connect. - 2.
-Touch 👝.
+Note: User certificates are installed using the Security settings. - If required, in the Identity text box, enter the username credentials. - If desired, in the Anonymous identity text box, enter an anonymous identity username. - If required, in the Password text box, enter the password for then given identity. - NOTE By default, the network Proxy is set to None and the IP settings is set to DHCP.
+See Configuring for a Proxy Server on page 4-6 for setting connection to a proxy server and see Configuring the Device to Use a Static IP Address on page 4-7 for setting the device to use a static IP address. - 9.
+Touch Save.
+To connect to the saved network, touch and hold on the saved network and select Connect to network.